xmtp/xmtp-react-native-quickstart-groupchat/README.md

 ## Concepts

-Head to our docs to understand XMTP's concepts
+Head to our docs to understand XMTP group chat concepts

 - [Creating a group chat](https://xmtp.org/docs/build/group-chat)
 - [Send a message in a group chat](https://xmtp.org/docs/build/group-chat)